PerentieGroup/Kchomp/README.md

 #### Upgrading Kchomp
-When updating Kchomp to the latest code its important to not only `git pull` the latest from this repo, but to also update the `node-stratum-pool` and `node-multi-hashing` modules, and any config files that may have been changed.
+When updating Kchomp to the latest code its important to not only `git pull` the latest from this repo, but to also update the `js-stratum` and `node-multi-hashing` modules, and any config files that may have been changed.
 * Inside your Kchomp directory (where the init.js script is) do `git pull` to get the latest Kchomp code.
 * Remove the dependenices by deleting the `node_modules` directory with `rm -r node_modules`.
 * Run `npm update` to force updating/reinstalling of the dependencies.